ivoyager/ivoyager_tables/README.md

 # I, Voyager - Tables

 TL;DR: This Godot Editor plugin imports tables like [this](https://github.com/ivoyager/ivoyager_core/blob/master/data/solar_system/planets.tsv) and provides access to processed, statically typed data.
-It can impute defaults, convert floats by specified units, prefix text, convert text enumerations to integers, and more!
+It can impute defaults, convert floats by specified units, prefix text, convert text enumerations to integers, and much more!

-This plugin works best in combination with our [Units](https://github.com/ivoyager/ivoyager_units) plugin.
+This plugin works best in combination with our [Units plugin](https://github.com/ivoyager/ivoyager_units).
 You can use it without that plugin, but you will need to supply your own unit coversion method to use any units functionality.

-(Note: This plugin resulted from splitting the now-depreciated "Table Importer" plugin into "Tables" and "Units".)
+This plugin was developed for our solar system explorer app [Planetarium](https://www.ivoyager.dev/planetarium/) and related projects.

 ## Installation